OmarKimo/learn-django/README.md

   * **[Library App & API](https://github.com/OmarKimo/learn-django/tree/main/library): a basic Library website with traditional *Django* and extend it into a web API with *Django REST Framework*.**

   * **[Todo API](https://github.com/OmarKimo/learn-django/tree/main/todo/backend): a Todo API back-end.**

+  * **[Todo Frontend with React](https://github.com/OmarKimo/learn-django/tree/main/todo/frontend): a Todo Frontend built with React and connected to the Todo API.**

 #### You can run any web app by executing `python manage.py runserver` in its corresponding folder